jeff-adkisson/swe-3313-spring-2025/project/README.md

    ![image-20231107090505665](README.assets/image-20231107090505665.png)

 - **Data Storage Plan**<br/>
    How will your application store data?
-Your choices are CSV, JSON, and SQL.
+Your choices are CSV (not recommended!), JSON, and SQL.
 Describe the libraries and technologies you will use to store data.
 For example, if you are using C#, you might use Dapper or Entity Framework for data access to write to an embedded SQLite database.
-If you are using Java, you might use a JDBC driver to access a Postgres database.
+If you are using Java, you might use a JDBC driver to access your SQLite database.
 Write this as a series of steps or bullet points.
 Avoid large long dull paragraphs.
    *Remember that the data you change/add **must remain available the next time you start the application** - this is a class project, but it needs to operate like a real application - starting fresh every time you launch the application is not realistic.
 Therefore, you must have persistent data storage - not just memory storage.
 As always, write using bullets, lists, and tables... avoid huge paragraphs.*

 - [**Coding Style Guide**](https://www.cs.cornell.edu/courses/JavaAndDS/JavaStyle.html)<br/>